a2ankitrai/2KX7/DS/graph.md

 [Lazy Prim's algorithm code](./Minimum_Spanning_Tree/LazyPrimMST.java)

 Lazy Prim's algorithm computes the MST in time proportional to `E log E` and extra space proportional to `E`(in the worst case).

 ---

+## Strongly-connected components

+Vertices v and w are **strongly connected** if there is a directed path from v to w and a directed path from w to v.
+Strong connectivity is an equivalence relation.

+---